nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Lexical bindings](#concepts--methods--lexical-bindings)

-A state method may require awareness of the precise `State` in which it is defined, which is necessary for introspecting and inheriting along the protostate axis.
+A state method may require awareness of the precise `State` in which it is defined, which is necessary for introspection and delegation along the [protostate axis](#concepts--object-model--protostates-and-epistates).

-This can be expressed by enclosing a method’s function expression in a combinator which is then wrapped in a call to `state.fix` — a pattern that **lexically binds** additional `State` context into the method.
+This can be expressed by enclosing a method’s function expression in a decorator, and passing this to [`state.fix`](/api/#state-function--fix) — a pattern that **lexically binds** additional `State` context into the method.

 {% highlight javascript %}
 {% include examples/docs/methods--lexical-bindings.js %}